Now that my son is over a year old, I’m getting the question that every mom eventually hears: when am I going to have another?

 But I hated those days.

 There are so many moms who look back on their first months of motherhood fondly.
 And there are women who would give anything to have those months at all.
 Becoming a mom is an absolute blessing, and I don’t want to ever take away from that.

 But there are also moms – like I was in those months – who don’t understand why something they were told was so miraculous is actually so overwhelming.
 There are moms who wonder why they aren’t measuring up and why they’re struggling this much.
+But that’s life, sometimes things are harder than we expected them to be.
+Sometimes, even dads get depressed after their baby’s birth, thus making things even more difficult for the new moms.
 There are moms who wonder what they’re doing wrong because everything shouldn’t be this hard.